CaptainAsbestos/class-notes/peace-conflict/horne-swa3-frontlines.md

 ### Chapter 7, *The Homefront*

-Autesserre adopts the corollary of "imperial war coming home" -- she argues that peacebuilding in the Global South can be applied to political conflicts in the Global North.
+Autesserre adopts the corollary of "imperial war coming home" -- she argues that peacebuilding in the Global South can be applied to political problems in the Global North.
+The inner cities of the United States resemble conflict zones in Congo despite being in the most prosperous nation in human history.
+The lessons learned from peacebuilding around the world are already being applied to these issues, which involves not just gang wars but also mass incarceration, police brutality, and deportation.
+Rephrase that as "political prisoners, state repression, and internal displacement" and you could just as easily be describing Colombia, East Timor, or the Congo.
+It's a cliché to say it at this point, but American foreign policy and the empire came home; the US has colonised itself.
+The true test of Autesserre's thesis will be if these programs work here in the US too.
+Already, domestic NGOs like Cure Violence and the Live Free network have shown the promise of her theories applied here.
+Especially when police are trained to think of themselves as an occupying force in ghetto-ised neighbourhoods, the best way to build peace is to not rely on the state and the Peace Industrial Complex's electoral obsession.

 ## In conclusion